 The reality is that although bacteriophages may not be the solution to all conditions, phages are just one of many options that are kept away from patients.
 The fact that business-minded strangers are the ones who have a say over the health and options of patients, is the biggest problem in today’s community.

 Bacteriophage therapy for my Hidradenitis suppurativa

 I have already written 2 articles (my primary experience with phage therapy & HS remission after phage therapy with intermittent fasting), so I won’t go into too much detail.
 However, for the sake of this section, I would like to go back to how I came across using phage therapy for my HS.
 I was at a crossroads as my Hidradenitis suppurativa had become advanced and constant.
-I refused to take retinoids, chemo or surgery.
-Now there were 2 options, first being a biologic TNF-alpha blocker by the brand name of Humira and the second option was to take bacteriophages from the Eliava Institute in Tbilisi, Georgia.
-Without going into too much detail, please see the side effects of retinoids, biologic TNF-alpha blocker and bacteriophages below, and you will understand why I made the choice I made.
+I refused to take retinoids, chemo, or surgery.
+Now there were 2 options, the first being a biologic TNF-alpha blocker by the brand name of Humira and the second option was to take bacteriophages from the Eliava Institute in Tbilisi, Georgia.
+Without going into too much detail, please see the side effects of retinoids, biologic TNF-alpha blocker, and bacteriophages below, and you will understand why I made the choice I made.

 Side effects from Accutane (retinoid)

 - Cracks in the corners of the mouth